 On April 3, 2013, the Company's Board of Directors, including a majority of the directors who are not "interested persons" as defined in Section 2(a) (19) of the Investment Company Act (the "Independent Directors"), approved an investment advisory agreement (the "Original Investment Advisory Agreement") between the Company and the Investment Adviser in accordance with, and on the basis of an evaluation satisfactory to such directors as required by, Section 15(c) of the Investment Company Act.
 The Original Investment Advisory Agreement was amended on September 15, 2017 (as amended, the "Investment Advisory Agreement") after the approval of the Company's Board of Directors, including a majority of the Independent Directors, at an inperson meeting of the Board of Directors held on May 30, 2017 and the approval of the Company's stockholders at a special meeting of stockholders held on September 15, 2017.
-The Investment Advisory Agreement was amended, among other things, to (i) reduce the incentive fee payable by the Company to the Investment Advisory Agreement income, in the case of investments with a deferred interest feature, accrued income that the Company has not yet received in cash.
+The Investment Advisory Agreement was amended, among other things, to (i) reduce the incentive fee payable by the Company to the Investment Adviser from an annual rate of 20% to an annual rate of 17.5%, (ii) delete the incentive fee payment deferral test described below, and (iii) include in the pre-incentive fee net investment income, in the case of investments with a deferred interest feature, accrued income that the Company has not yet received in cash.
 The initial term of the Investment Advisory Agreement is two years from September 15, 2017 and, unless terminated earlier, the Investment Advisory Agreement will renew automatically for successive annual periods, provided that such continuance is specifically approved at least annually by the vote of the Board of Directors and by the vote of a majority of the Independent Directors.
 The Investment Advisory Agreement will automatically terminate in the event of an assignment and may be terminated by either party without penalty upon at least 60 days' written notice to the other party.
-Subject to the overall supervision of the Board of Directors, the Investment Adviser provides investment advisory services to the Company.
+Subject to the overall supervision of the Board of Directors, the Investment Advi investment advisory services to the Company.
 For providing these services, the Investment Adviser receives fees from the Company consisting of two components-a base management fee and an incentive fee.